Mental Health and Wellbeing

 It’s estimated that at any given time, one in four people will experience a mental health problem.
 University students are more likely to experience mental health difficulties than other young people.

 The following is a list of some of the things we can help with if you need suppport with mental health and wellbeing issues:

 - Advisory visits to the university before you submit your application

 - Referrals to mental health services such as the university counselling service or NHS Let’s Talk service

 - Liaison with academic staff and student services regarding support needs

 Mental health and wellbeing advisers can advise on the types of support available to help manage your studies.
-This may include extensions on written assignments, extra time for exams, assistive software and the provision of note takers tutors and mentors.
+This may include support with planning your workload, exam arrangements, assistive software and the provision of note takers tutors and mentors.